April 7, 2026

 What is an APS?

-APS in production: Why the detailed scheduling The crucial point is
+APS in detailed scheduling

 At the heart of an APS lies the optimization of detailed scheduling in production.
 While rough planning (usually mapped in the ERP system) answers basic questions about timeframes and total capacities, the detailed scheduling closer to the shop floor, i.e., the operational production level.